m-reuter/ha-addons/vzlogger2mqtt/README.md

 vzlogger is a program to interact with smart electrical meters via SML and an IR interface.
 You can read current usage and overall usage from some smart meters, but may have to request a PIN (from the electricity provider) to unlock detailled information from your smart meter.
+One advantage of having this as an Add-On is that HomeAssistant can simply restart the Add-On if gets stuck (e.g. via an automation that checks if it gets continuous readings or not).

 # Configuration

-These parameters will populate the vzlogger.conf:
+These parameters will populate the vzlogger.conf.
+Not all parameters are supported.
+For more info see also [vzlogger parameters (ger)] (https://wiki.volkszaehler.org/software/controller/vzlogger/vzlogger_conf_parameter)

 ### verbosity (int)